 1.4 Program Scope

 Different Programs may be governed by different levels of scope.
-For example, a program could govern a single product line, an entire department or an entire organization.
+For example, a Program could govern a single product line, an entire department or an entire organization.
 The scope designation needs to be declared for each Program.

 Verification Material(s):